Frequently asked questions

 In principle, the journey must be made at the least possible cost to the State.
 If you wish to have a mileage allowance approved in such cases (and not just have the cost of the bus or train ticket refunded), you must obtain permission from the Court of Appeal in advance.

 In principle you will be fined by the court, and at the same time you will be registered in the register of fines (bøteregisteret).
-If you are summoned as a lay judge/member of the jury, it is a civic duty to attend.
+If you are summoned as a lay judge, it is a civic duty to attend.

 Witnesses summoned in criminal cases may be arrested by the police and made to appear before for the court.

-It is the individual’s municipality/municipal council that selects a certain number of people as lay judges/members of the jury, and you must contact your local municipality and apply for exemption from the position.
-The Court of Appeal draws lay judges and members of the jury by lot from the panel compiled by the municipalities for a four-year period.
+It is the individual’s municipality/municipal council that selects a certain number of people as lay judges, and you must contact your local municipality and apply for exemption from the position.
+The Court of Appeal draws lay judges by lot from the panel compiled by the municipalities for a four-year period.

 As soon as you have received the summons, you must notify the Court of Appeal about this.
 The court will consider the issue.